D4rk4/tensorflow-noavx/README.md

 # TensorFlow without AVX

-This repository contains a build of TensorFlow that is compiled without AVX (Advanced Vector Extensions) instructions.
-This is particularly useful for running TensorFlow on older CPUs that do not support AVX.
+This repository provides a build environment tailored for compiling TensorFlow without the use of AVX (Advanced Vector Extensions) instructions.
+This adaptation is especially beneficial for operating TensorFlow on older CPU models lacking AVX support, as well as on certain newer low-end Intel processors, such as the J4005.

 ## Installation